 Before you start throwing a CTA on everything (especially the same one!), consider your goal.
 Are you;

 - Wanting to grow your list?

 - Want the prospect to check out more info?

 - Taking a potential customer through a buying process?

 Once you have determined the goal, your CTA will (or should) come effortlessly.

-These CTA’s speak directly to the person.
-Instead of weaker call to action words like click here, an effective call to action example will use more specific words that speak directly to your desired outcome:
+These CTAs speak directly to the person.
+Instead of weaker call-to-action words like click here, a compelling call-to-action example will use more specific terms that speak directly to your desired outcome:

 - join our Facebook community